GraphBench: Next-generation graph learning benchmarking: Overview of GraphBench's datasets

 \subsection{Hardware design}

-The hardware design domain in \gb{} encompasses datasets that represent electronic circuits as graphs, where nodes correspond to components such as transistors, resistors, or logic gates, and edges denote their (electrical) connections.
-These graphs are well-suited for evaluating models for tasks such as circuit optimization and performance prediction, which are critical for advancing efficient and reliable hardware development.
+The hardware design domain represents electronic circuits as graphs, with nodes denoting components such as transistors, resistors, or logic gates, and edges capturing electrical connections.
+These graphs support tasks such as circuit optimization and performance prediction, which are essential for efficient and reliable hardware development.